 Baseline (pre-index) period

-All available prior data will be used for selected key covariates (i.e. past biologic or DMARD use, and ).
+All available prior data will be used for selected key covariates (i.e. past biologic or DMARD use, and history of all thirteen outcomes of interest).
 The 6-month period before the AS cohort eligibility date, and before each treatment episode, will be used to establish the baseline period for other key covariates and be considered the primary baseline period for all analyses.

 This time period is usually used for collecting baseline characteristics for the study populations, and comparator groups if needed.
 The following details should be provided: